ArthurBohn95/jabutiles/docs/logo_example.md

 Shades are only cast during Layer interaction.
 Ex: The bricks only cast a shadow on the dirt when overlaid.
-The only pior shadow is on the brick itself, a darker corner (`sh1`)
+The only prior shade is on the brick itself, a bright corner (`sh1`)

 # Tile